Beyond HR Data Analytics – Competencies HR Professionals Should Possess

 Understanding the Drivers

 Another tool is Process Mapping (SIPOC, Value-Added Analysis).
-SIPOC maps Suppliers, Inputs, Process Steps, Outputs and Customers of any given process, be it a core business process or be it an HR process.
-The benefit of a SIPOC is in the high-level understanding of the process and the definition of process metrics that drive CTQ metrics.
+SIPOC maps Suppliers, Inputs, Process Steps, Outputs and Customers of any given process.
+This can be a core business process or an HR process.
+The benefit of a SIPOC is in the high-level understanding of the process and its metrics that drive CTQ metrics.
 Figure 3 illustrates the effect of a recruitment process.
 It flags out potential reasons for long turnaround time.

-After studying the typical processing time of each of the steps, it became obvious that the “Shortlisting Process” consumed a considerable portion of the entire processing time.
+After studying the processing time of each of the steps, it became obvious that “Shortlisting” consumed a considerable portion of the processing time.
 Why?

 Digging into the details of this process the team found that one of their HR officers performed batching.
 She kept all the recruitment files until end of the week and tried to complete them on each Friday.
 If the workload was too much, she kept the remaining of the files until the following Friday…

-Such findings are everywhere waiting to be discovered.
-They are easy to embark upon and to resolve once the root cause has been identified.
+Such findings are everywhere waiting for you to find.
+They are easy to embark upon and to resolve once the root cause is clear.
 However, resolving the issue is only part of the task.
 The other – sometimes even more important – part of the task is to promote innovative solutions and to encourage cross-departmental learning, managing the change.

 For Lean Six Sigma professionals, all this is not new.
 They are trained in all the above-mentioned tools, and they are able to use them wisely.
 Today, we put more emphasis on using data for decision making.
-Why not consider having HR professionals exposed to Lean Six Sigma?
+Why not consider having HR professionals with Lean Six Sigma skills?
 Just sending our HR staff to HR data analytics training without giving them the rest of the tools is like buying a data plan for the hand phone without a handset that can really make use of it.

-HR professionals with knowledge of Lean Six Sigma tools and HR data analytics can deliver better service to their customers – their leaders and colleagues.
+HR professionals with knowledge of data analytics can deliver better service to their customers – their leaders and colleagues.
 Identifying requirements and gaps, analysing, improving and innovating processes as well as measuring the performance long-term to sustain the gains applies to all business processes, including HR.

 HR Professionals with Lean Six Sigma knowledge are an added advantage for any organisation embarking on achieving a strategic HR role.